-The course will provide the necessary theoretical knowledge for the occupation as well as practical skills for entry level into the trade.
-Further on-the-job experience will be required to advance to the position of journey-person operator.
+The asphalt paving training course provides the theoretical knowledge and practical skills you need to enter the trade.
+Further on-the-job experience will be required to advance to the position of Journeyperson operator.
 Upon program completion, apprentices will receive:

 - ITA Certificate of Qualification with equipment endorsement

-- Preferential hiring and enrolment in industry training programs
+- Preferential hiring and enrollment in industry training programs